lter/Deims7-8-Migration/README.md

 1. Enable date range field (part of core, but may not be active)

 1. On the command line, navigate to your web root folder (e.g., ../xampp/htdocs/deims8).
-Everything is working well if the command `drush config:status` returns all migrate commands.
+Everything is working well if the command `drush migrate:status` returns all migrate commands.
 On Windows that can be a little tricky and will involve various changes to the Path Environment Variable or diving into .dll hell.
+It's straightforward in Linux.

 1. In the settings.php (at e.g., ../xampp/htdocs/deims8/web/sites/default) file add the database connection information to access the DEIMS7 database.
 Make sure to call it: migration_source_db, which is used throughout this migration.
 	```